Rashid bin Humaid Al Nuaimi II: Al Zorah fort

 Rashid was involved in the attempt to build a fortification at Al Zorah, on the coast of Ajman to the south of Hamriyah.
 Originally an uninhabited sandy island surrounded by mangrove swamps, in 1866 Khalid bin Sultan Al Qasimi of Sharjah, supported by Rashid bin Humaid and with the financial assistance of the Wahhabi agent, Turki bin Ahmed Al Sudairi, erected a fort there.
 As the development 'threatened the peace of the coast' according to the British, it was bombarded by the British ship HMS Highflyer and reduced to rubble.

 Maritime Peace

-Ajman during Rashid's reign benefited from the period of relative peace and calm that followed the 1853 Perpetual Maritime Treaty, when both maritime trade and pearl fishing were able to both thrive and prosper.
+Ajman during Rashid's reign benefited from an initial period of relative peace and calm that followed the 1853 Perpetual Maritime Treaty, when both maritime trade and pearl fishing were able to both thrive and prosper.
 One of the rare major breaches of that treaty was to come in 1882, when a number of boats from Ajman were implicated in an attack on a Turkish-flagged boat, the 'Fath Al Karim', in the Red Sea.
 Not only had Ajman boats taken part in the raid, but the booty had been landed at Ajman.
 The British promptly despatched HMS Arab to Ajman and nine boats of Ajman's fleet were burnt as an example.
 A spat between Sharjah and Ajman boats broke out on the pearling banks in 1884, resolved this time by the British burning the Sharjah boat.

+In 1885, the son of the ruler of Umm Al Quwain quarrelled with his father and fled to Ajman seeking protection.
+Rashid bin Humaid Al Nuaimi refused to hand the young man over, and so Sharjah and Umm Al Quwain joined forces against Ajman.
+Ahmed bin Abdullah Al Mualla of Umm Al Quwain landed fifty men at Al Heera, on Ajman’s southern border, transporting them there in two baggalas.
+He now found himself in trouble with the British for his breach of the Maritime Truce.
+Visited in Umm Al Quwain town by HMS Reindeer, Ahmed bin Abdullah was brought to book for his action, but raids continued between Umm Al Quwain and Hamriyah, Ajman’s northern neighbour.